Skip to main content

 There are two ways that this form of experiential learning can happen; participating students may work 3 alternating full-time semesters of work with full-time semesters of school, or 2 back-to-back full-time semesters of work:

 • College of Engineering: Students have an option of 2 to 3 co-op work rotations depending on department.
 Rotations can be alternating or back-to-back (spring-summer or summer-fall).
-Example: [Summer 2018, Fall 2018, Summer 2019] or [Summer 2019, Spring 2019, Summer 2020].
+Example: [Summer 2024, Fall 2024, Summer 2025] or [Summer 2024, Spring 2025, Summer 2025].
 College of Engineering students may earn up to 1 year towards their North Carolina professional license after working and completing departmental requirements for co-op.

-• Engineering Students are required to meet with Linda Thurman as part of the coop process.
+• Engineering Students are required to meet with Linda Thurman as part of the co-op process.
 (See How to Enroll in Co-Op below for details).

 • College of Computing & Informatics: Students need only 2 alternating semesters.
 Start with your academic advisor to learn about eligibility.